-Let’s take a look at the kinds of changes that you may have to react to in your organization.
+Let’s take a look at examples of change in the workplace that you may have to react to in your organization.

 What kind of changes happens in the workplace?

-- Change of Government – A new Government invariably means a change of political agenda – which could affect the way in which your business currently works.
+- Change of Government – A new Government invariably means a shift of political agenda - which could affect how your business currently works.

-- Product Changes – something as simple as a product your company sells becoming end-of-life or if market demand drops off for a certain product, you may have to act quickly.
+- Product Changes – Something as simple as a product your company sells becoming end-of-life, or if market demand drops off for a particular product, you may have to act quickly.

 - Mergers and Acquisitions – it could be that your company is looking to cut expenses or maybe pass on some funding or resources to something new.
 This could be in the form of Merger and Acquisition.
-At this point, it’s important to perhaps reduce staff – or alter the nature of the way staff work.
+At this point, perhaps it’s essential to reduce staff or alter the nature of the way staff work.

 It’s easy to see that there are often many different types of change that occur organically and need to be responded to.
 Keeping change a part of your ongoing strategy will enable you to keep competitive – and also grow as a company.

 The companies who can more easily adapt to these naturally occurring changes will likely be the kind to see the benefits of adopting a “positive change strategy” to reap the rewards.

 Some of which are outlined below.